fabianwilflingsederxxxl/techstack-tutorial/01-node-yarn-package-json/Readme.md

 ## `start` script

 Running `node .` to execute our program is a bit too low-level.
-We are going to use an Yarn script to trigger the execution of that code instead.
+We are going to use a Yarn script to trigger the execution of that code instead.

-This lets use  `yarn start`, even when our program gets more complicated.
+This lets us use  `yarn start`, even when our program gets more complicated.

 In `package.json`, **add** a `scripts` section:
 ```json